Gamaliel King: Partnership with Kellum

+Private clients and uncertain attributions

 The disappearance of his office archive means that there is no way to assess the scope of his work for private clients.
 Mary M. Thacher surmises that three houses built round Lambert's Cove, Stonington, Connecticut, are the only documented houses attributed to King still standing today.
 The house of James Ingersoll Day was demolished following the Hurricane of 1938 but the Captain Nathaniel B. Palmer house on Pine Point, and the Stanton house, "Linden Hall" remain.
 It is also likely that the undocumented Cove Lawn built in 1856 by the youngest of three Palmer brothers, Captain Theodore Dwight Palmer, was also designed by Gamaliel King.
 The Italianate King-Jellison House (1868), 330 Engle Street, Tenafly, New Jersey, built for George B. Jellison, a printer in New York City, who married Sarah King, is attributed to King.

+Politics

 In addition to his career as architect, Gamaliel King was a member of the New York State Assembly (Kings Co.) in 1846.

+Personal life

 Gamaliel King's parents were Abraham King and Bethia Parshall King of Shelter Island.
 On 19 June 1819, he married Catherine Oliver Snow, daughter of John Snow and Catherine Oliver Snow of Brooklyn; with her had five children, four of whom lived to adulthood.